deckhouse/virtualization/docs/USER_GUIDE.md

 ### Live virtual machine migration

 Live virtual machine (VM) migration is the process of moving a running VM from one physical host to another without shutting it down.
-This feature plays a key role in the management of virtualized infrastructure, ensuring application continuity during maintenance, load balancing, or upgrades.
+This feature plays a key role in managing virtualized infrastructure, ensuring application continuity during maintenance, load balancing, or upgrades.

 #### How live migration works